soonahn/dynamodb_geo/README.md

     Geohash.neighbours(hash) => Array[Geohash]

+Viewing one of my neighbours

+    Description: Takes in a Geohash and shows the neighbour in the cardinal direction NORTH = 0
+                 EAST  = 1
+                 SOUTH = 2
+                 WEST  = 3
+    Input:  Geohash   => String
+            Direction => Integer
+    Output: Geohash

+    Geohash.neighbour(hash) => Geohash

 Get width and height about a specific precision

     Description: Takes in a precision value, returns the height and width of the box